LordRusk/butchboit/readme.md

 	Prefix - Set the prefix

+RSVP:

+	NewBool - Create a new bool event

+	RemoveBool - Remove a bool event

+	BoolInfo - Show info for a bool event

+	Rsvp - RSVP for a bool event

+	Bools - show currently active bool events

 ProfilingSystem: - A system of profiles I wrote for my friends and I.

 	Profile - Show a profile from `!profiles`